 Time to leave the civilization and go south.
 After a few hours we entered the town of Firuz Abad where we found the ruins of an 1800-year old palace called Ardashir-Kwarrah.

 Among the deserted ruins were red papavers (opium poppy), a welcome splash of color in the otherwise barren site.
-Palace and city were built by Ardashir Babakan, the founder of the Sasanian empire.
+The palace was once built by Ardashir Babakan, founder of the Sasanian empire.

 For several hours we rolled across steep hill roads which made the engine roar with displeasure.
 The temperature was rising and we rarely saw any people or settlements.